U53RW4R3/RemoteKeyStrokes/README.md

 |  `outfileb64`  |      Windows      | Uses `Out-File` cmdlet to output the encoded base64 file's content then decodes it with `CertUtil.exe`. |
 |    `copycon`   |      Windows      | Uses `copy con` command to output the text file. |

 - Transfer a file remotely when pivoting in a isolated network.
 If you want to specify the remote path on windows be sure to include quotes.
 By default it uses Powershell base64 to transfer files if not specified.
+This also includes droppers even if the size is large.
+Bear in mind it'll take time to complete the file transfer.

 ```
 $ ./rks.sh -c "powershell.exe" -m dialogbox